3.1 Student Status and Residence

 - Successful completion of the course is formally confirmed and recorded on AStRA.

 - Academic failure is formally confirmed and recorded with no further opportunities to retrieve the failure.

-- The student is excluded permanently on financial or disciplinary grounds.
+- The student is excluded permanently on financial, disciplinary or other grounds.